krb5/krb5/doc/rst_source/krb_appldev/gssapi.rst

 The simplest choice is to pass **GSS_C_NO_CREDENTIAL** as the acceptor credential.
-In this case, clients may authenticate to any service principal in the default keytab (typically ``/etc/krb5.keytab``, or the value of the **KRB5_KTNAME** environment variable).
+In this case, clients may authenticate to any service principal in the default keytab (typically |keytab|, or the value of the **KRB5_KTNAME** environment variable).
 This is the recommended approach if the server application has no specific requirements to the contrary.

 A server may acquire an acceptor credential with gss_acquire_cred_ and a *cred_usage* of **GSS_C_ACCEPT** or **GSS_C_BOTH**.
 If the